eliskasl/sestrynacestach/wp-content/plugins/super-socializer/readme.txt

 * [Bugfix] PHP error was being generated with Yoast SEO plugin active, in a few cases
 * [Bugfix] New users were seeing a not so user-friendly message in social login popup when user registration via social login kept disabled
 * [Bugfix] "Pinterest Save" official share button was appearing misaligned in the standard social share bar

+= 7.11.7 =
+* [Bugfix] Redirection to same page was not working for Facebook and Vkontakte social login
+* [Improvement] Added Twitch in social login networks

+= 7.11.8 =
+* [Bugfix] Google login stopped working due to some changes in Google OAuth process
+* [Bugfix] Facebook login window was needed to be streched to see the content inside, in a few cases
+* [Bugfix] Short url option was not working for Copy Link icon